InsertMameHere/InsertGbotHere/README.md

+Grim Li 1.5.1 REQUIRED
-All instructions are in bot description.
+All instructions are in bot description for Ultra's bot.